 The theory of collective violence served as the theoretical framework for this study.
 This theory refers to the process by which a group amasses material and non-material resources and places them under collective control with the ultimate aim of accomplishing the interests of the group through collective action.
 Obtaining resources must be accompanied by channelling funds (Isyaku, 2013).
 A group can flourish while yet failing to compete for power.
 According to Johari (2015), collective violence may come from the role of failing and flailing nations.
 That is in a nation where the rulers failed to develop a strong and stable political structure, and as a result, power-hungry factions come up to seize power by violence by wreaking havoc on the rule of law.
-A failed state, as defined by Corruption, the presence of the informal sector, and the absence of functional state institutions; and (b) a lack of monopoly of force as evidenced by illegal armed organizations, criminal networks, and a populace with access to weapons. (c) a lack of border controls; and (d) foreign interference.
+A failed state, as defined by Rand and Johari (2015), has four characteristics: (a) a lack of state penetration as evidenced by corruption, the presence of the informal sector, and the absence of functional state institutions; and (b) a lack of monopoly of force as evidenced by illegal armed organizations, criminal networks, and a populace with access to weapons. (c) a lack of border controls; and (d) foreign interference.
 The motives for collective violence in Benue and Nasarawa states exhibit all of the features described above thereby justifying the adaptation of collective violent theory for the study.